edmooredop/autopdf/README.md

 ### **Part 2: One-Tap Access on Your iPhone**

-Follow this much simpler and more reliable method to create shortcuts to your files.
+Follow this reliable method to create shortcuts to your files.

 #### **Creating the Siri Shortcut**